carpentries-incubator/open-science-with-r/_episodes/07-github.md

         # display your version of git
         git --version

-        # replace USER with your Github user account
+        # replace YOUR_USER_NAME with your Github user account
         git config --global user.name YOUR_USER_NAME

-        # replace NAME@EMAIL.EDU with the email you used to register with Github
+        # replace YOUR_NAME@@EMAIL.UNIVERSITY with the email you used to register on Github
         git config --global user.email YOUR_NAME@@EMAIL.UNIVERSITY

         # list your config to confirm user.* variables set